Skip to main content

 Schedule & Academic Credit Hours

 This Legislative Internship Program will run during the Fall and Spring semesters.
 Any student applying for the program must be willing to commit to the entire program, from start to end date.
+This is not a paid position.
+Interns will receive credit hours towards their degree.

-Intern must be enrolled as full-time and matriculated in an accredited undergraduate degree program AND registered in an internship course.
+Intern must be enrolled full-time and matriculated in an accredited undergraduate degree program AND registered in an internship course.
 The specific amount of credit granted to each student differs based on hours of service and school.

 The City Council meets on the first and third Monday of each month, except in May when there shall be an additional regular meeting on the second Monday of the month.
 Meetings commence at 7:00 p.m. with the public speaking portion beginning at 6:30 p.m.